Half-Caste Act: Western Australia

 Gov. Broome (seated center) and the last Executive Council before the responsible government in Western Australia, c.1890.

-The Western Australian Aboriginal Protection Board was established in 1886, with five members and a secretary, all of whom were nominated by the Governor, by the Aborigines Protection Act 1886 (WA), or Half-Caste Act.
+The Western Australian Aboriginal Protection Board was established in 1886, with five members and a secretary, all of whom were nominated by the Governor, by the Aborigines Protection Act 1886 (50 Vict.
+No. 25 (WA)), or Half-Caste Act.

-The 1886 Act was enacted following the furor over the Fairbairn Report of 1882, which revealed slavery conditions among Aboriginal farm workers, and the work of Rev. John Gribble.
-The 1886 Act introduced employment contracts between employers and Aboriginal workers over the age of 14.
-There was no provision in the 1886 Act for contracts to include wages, but employees were to be provided with "substantial, good and sufficient rations", clothing, and blankets.
-The 1886 Act provided a resident magistrate with the power to indenture 'half-caste' and Aboriginal children from a suitable age until they turned 21.
+The Aborigines Protection Act 1886 was enacted following the furore over the Fairbairn Report of 1882, which revealed slavery conditions among Aboriginal farm workers, and the work of Rev. John Gribble.
+The act introduced employment contracts between employers and Aboriginal workers over the age of 14.
+There was no provision in the act for contracts to include wages, but employees were to be provided with "substantial, good and sufficient rations", clothing, and blankets.
+The act provided a resident magistrate with the power to indenture 'half-caste' and Aboriginal children from a suitable age until they turned 21.
 An Aboriginal Protection Board was also established to prevent the abuses reported earlier, but rather than protect Aborigines, it succeeded mainly in putting them under tighter government control.
 It was intended to enforce contracts, employment of prisoners, and apprenticeships, but there was not sufficient power to enforce clauses in the north, and they were openly flouted.
-The Act defined "Aboriginal" as "every Aboriginal native of Australia, every Aboriginal half-caste, or child of a half-caste".
+The act defined "Aboriginal" as "every Aboriginal native of Australia, every Aboriginal half-caste, or child of a half-caste".
 Governor Frederick Broome insisted that the act contains within it a clause permitting traditional owners to continue hunting on their tribal lands.

-The effect of the Act was to give increasing power to the Board over Aboriginal people, rather than setting up a system to punish whites for wrongdoing in relation to Aboriginal people.
+The effect of the act was to give increasing power to the Aboriginal Protection Board over Aboriginal people, rather than setting up a system to punish whites for wrongdoing in relation to Aboriginal people.
 An Aboriginal Department was set up under the office of the Chief Protector of Aborigines.
-Nearly half of the Legislative Council voted to amend the Act for contract labour as low as 10, but it was defeated.
+Nearly half of the Legislative Council voted to amend the act for contract labour as low as 10, but it was defeated.
 McKenzie Grant, the member for The North, claimed that child labour of 6 or 7 was a necessary commonplace, as "in this way they gradually become domesticated".
 The Attorney General Septimus Burt, in the debate on the second-reading speech, claimed that contracts were being issued not for current work but to hold Aboriginal people as slaves on stations for potential future work to prevent them from being free to leave.